mkimhandle/within-group/README.md

 # Within Group

-**Built from Within**
+This repository contains the source code for the official website of **Within Group LLC**.

-Within Group is an advisory and sourcing firm focused on real estate transactions.
+Within Group is a transaction coordination and facilitation firm focused on real estate.
+The website provides a high-level overview of the firm’s positioning, areas of focus, and contact information.

-The website is designed to be simple, institutional, and informational, reflecting our approach to clarity, discretion, and execution.
+---

+## Website Purpose

-This site serves as a digital presence to:
+The site is designed to:

-- Establish legitimacy and brand identity
+- Present the Within Group brand and identity
-- Communicate our focus and operating philosophy
-- Provide a direct channel for inquiries via email
+- Provide clarity on the firm’s two primary areas of focus
+- Offer a simple and professional point of contact
+- Maintain a calm, structured, and informational tone

+This is an informational website only and does not provide investment advice or offer securities.

 ---